carlochess/docker.openmpi/Readme.md

 ## Start an MPI Container Cluster with Docker Swarm
 You could also run in a cluster of computers using Docker Swarm or Swarm mode (Docker 1.12).

-Consider use a nfs server with /app folder
+You may need an nfs server mounted in /app folder

 First, create a Overlay network
 ```